Doctoral training and HDR

 Balard Chemical Sciences (SCB) - ED 459

-The Balard Chemical Sciences doctoral school is part of the Pôle Chimie Balard, which brings together the vast majority of chemists from the Montpellier site and the region.
+The Balard Chemical Sciences doctoral school is part of the Pôle Chimie Balard, which brings together the vast majority of chemists in Montpellier and the surrounding region.
 The doctoral school is mono-disciplinary.
-However, it has strong interactions with physics (materials), biology (biomolecules) and process engineering.
-The number of doctoral students is approximately 275 and the supervision is provided by 330 researchers and teacher-researchers.
+However, it has strong links with physics (materials), biology (biomolecules) and process engineering.
+The number of doctoral students is around 275, with 330 researchers and lecturers providing supervision.

-The SCB doctoral school aims to train high-level researchers in all areas of chemistry: life chemistry, drug chemistry, materials chemistry, modeling, membranes, environment and marine chemistry, nuclear fuel cycle, etc. The doctoral training is aimed at all the professions in chemistry, both in the private and public sectors.
+The SCB doctoral school aims to train top-level researchers in all areas of chemistry: life chemistry, drug chemistry, materials chemistry, modeling, membranes, environment and marine chemistry, nuclear fuel cycle, etc. Doctoral training is aimed at all chemical professions in both the private and public sectors.

 Management team